In the guide

 ---|---|---|---|---|

-1. burger | 67% | 55% | 62% | if described as an X burger, the amount of X must be at least equal to the minimum required meat content |
+1. Burger | 67% | 55% | 62% | If described as an X burger, the amount of X must be at least equal to the minimum required meat content |

-2. economy burger | 50% | 41% | 47% | if described as an X economy burger, the amount of X must be at least equal to the minimum required meat content |
+2. Economy burger | 50% | 41% | 47% | If described as an X economy burger, the amount of X must be at least equal to the minimum required meat content |

-3. hamburger | 67% | N/A | 62% | all pork, all beef or a mixture of pork and beef |
+3. Hamburger | 67% | N/A | 62% | All pork, all beef or a mixture of pork and beef |

-4. chopped X | 75% | 62% | 70% | N/A |
+4. Chopped X | 75% | 62% | 70% | N/A |

-5. corned meat, corned X | 120% | 120% | 120% | all the meat must be X. Total fat content must not exceed 15% |
+5. Corned meat, corned X | 120% | 120% | 120% | All the meat must be X. Total fat content must not exceed 15% |

-6. luncheon meat, luncheon X | 67% | 55% | 62% | N/A |
+6. Luncheon meat, luncheon X | 67% | 55% | 62% | N/A |

-7. meat pie, meat pudding, X pie, X pudding, game pie, weighing more than 200 g | 12.5% | 12.5% | 12.5% | N/A |
+7. Meat pie, meat pudding, X pie, X pudding, game pie, weighing more than 200 g | 12.5% | 12.5% | 12.5% | N/A |

-8. meat pie, meat pudding, X pie, X pudding, game pie, weighing not more than 200 g and not less than 100 g | 11% | 11% | 11% | N/A |
+8. Meat pie, meat pudding, X pie, X pudding, game pie, weighing not more than 200 g and not less than 100 g | 11% | 11% | 11% | N/A |

-9. meat pie, meat pudding, X pie, X pudding, game pie, weighing less than 100 g | 10% | 10% | 10% | N/A |
+9. Meat pie, meat pudding, X pie, X pudding, game pie, weighing less than 100 g | 10% | 10% | 10% | N/A |

 10. Scottish pie, Scotch pie | 10% | 10% | 10% | N/A |

-11. meat and something else pie, meat and something else pudding, X and something else pie, X and something else pudding | 7% | 7% | 7% | N/A |
+11. Meat and something else pie, meat and something else pudding, X and something else pie, X and something else pudding | 7% | 7% | 7% | N/A |

-12. something else and meat pie, something else and meat pudding, something else and X pie, something else and X pudding | 6% | 6% | 6% | N/A |
+12. Something else and meat pie, something else and meat pudding, something else and X pie, something else and X pudding | 6% | 6% | 6% | N/A |

-13. pasty, pastie, bridie, sausage roll | 6% | 6% | 6% | N/A |
+13. Pasty, pastie, bridie, sausage roll | 6% | 6% | 6% | N/A |

-14. pork sausage (but not pork liver sausage or pork tongue sausage), pork link, pork chipolata, pork sausage meat | 42% | N/A | N/A | N/A |
+14. Pork sausage (but not pork liver sausage or pork tongue sausage), pork link, pork chipolata, pork sausage meat | 42% | N/A | N/A | N/A |

-15. sausage (but not liver sausage or tongue sausage), link, chipolata, sausage meat | 32% | 26% | 30% | N/A |
+15. Sausage (but not liver sausage or tongue sausage), link, chipolata, sausage meat | 32% | 26% | 30% | N/A |

 Sales to caterers and other food businesses

-Back to topUncooked meat products
+Back to topUncooked products containing meat

-Certain parts of the carcase of mammalian species may not be used in uncooked meat products (brains, feet, small and large intestine, lungs, oesophagus (gullet), rectum, spinal cord, spleen, stomach, testicles, udder).
+Certain parts of the carcase of mammalian species may not be used in uncooked meat-containing products (brains, feet, small and large intestine, lungs, oesophagus (gullet), rectum, spinal cord, spleen, stomach, testicles, udder).
 Uncooked intestines may be used as casings for sausages.
 If sausage casings are inedible then this must be stated.

 Back to topSpecified risk material (SRM)